-The HCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the ICE FOD in the Baltimore Field Office through their chain of command within one hour of the claim.
+The HCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the ICE FOD in Atlanta, Georgia through their chain of command within one hour of the claim.
 The FOD shall make the appropriate notification to ERO headquarters.